datahub-project/datahub/datahub-web/@datahub/lists/README.md

 @datahub/lists
 ==============================================================================

-This hosts the service, application components, utilities, and application type definitions for Data Hub's Entity Lists feature.
+This hosts the service, application components, utilities, and application type definitions for DataHub's Entity Lists feature.
 The goal of the the addon is to provide the EntityList service and list components that make it easier share functionality and data across Entity List use cases.

-An Entity List is a list of Data Hub entities (Entities) that map to metadata-models data entities.
+An Entity List is a list of DataHub entities (Entities) that map to metadata-models data entities.

 Compatibility